Co-clustering of Spatially Resolved Transcriptomic Data: Fundings

-The authors are thanksful to Giovanna Menardi and Alessandro Casa for the precious discussions on co-clustering and to Levi Waldron and Vince Carey for help with the framing of the biological questions.
-We finally thank Dario Righelli for his help with the software implementation.
 This work was supported in part by CZF2019-002443 (DR) from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
-The authors are supported by the National Cancer Institute of the National Institutes of Health (U24CA180996).\\[8pt]
+The authors are supported by the National Cancer Institute of the National Institutes of Health (U24CA180996).